 These cases took Judge Ives to many different cities and towns in New Mexico and in other states.
 While in private practice, Judge Ives volunteered to handle many matters pro bono and served as court-appointed counsel for a large number of indigent clients.
 The New Mexico Supreme Court also appointed Judge Ives to serve as a member of the New Mexico Criminal Uniform Jury Instruction Committee and later as the chair of that committee, a position he held for six years.

-Judge Ives lives in Albuquerque with his wife and their two children.
-He enjoys spending time outdoors, listening to live music, and taking photographs.
+A longtime resident of Albuquerque, Judge Ives enjoys spending time outdoors, listening to music, and taking photographs.

 Judge Shammara H. Henderson

 Biography: Judge Shammara H. Henderson was appointed to the Court of Appeals in 2020 by Governor Michelle Lujan Grisham.
 Born and raised in Albuquerque, NM, she graduated from Valley High School.
 She received a bachelor’s degree from American University in Washington, D.C., where she received a full ride with the highly competitive Frederick Douglass Scholarship.
 She received her J.D. from the University of New Mexico School of Law where she received the W.E.
 Bondurant Scholarship and University of New Mexico Graduate Fellowship.